mariani-francesco/htb-blackfield-penetration-test-report/README.md

 The goal of this project is not only to demonstrate exploitation techniques, but also to show the ability to communicate technical risk in a structured and professional way.

-The report is written as if it were delivered to a client or reviewed by a penetration testing team lead.

 ## Disclaimer

 This project was created for educational and portfolio purposes only.